All static and electrically charged solutions with Einstein base manifold in the arbitrary-dimensional Einstein-Maxwell system with a massless scalar field: Introduction

-These instability motivates us to classify all the spherically symmetric and static solutions with a massless scalar field and purely electric Maxwell field, however, it is not an easy task.
-For example, while the Janis-Newman-Winicour solution can be obtained by a certain solution-generating method from the Schwarzschild solution~\cite{AbdolrahimiShoom2010}, such a method has not been found yet in the presence of the Maxwell field.
-Actually in~\cite{vdb1983}, all the asymptotically flat and static solutions have been classified in four dimensions, however, the metric functions and the scalar field are given in terms of the electric potential.
-In the present paper, we present {\it all} static solutions in a closed form in a more general setup and in arbitrary dimensions.
+This class of problems motivate us to perform a complete classification of all the spherically symmetric and static solutions with a massless scalar field and purely electric Maxwell field.
+After the earlier works in~\cite{Penney1969,Bronnikov1973}, all the asymptotically flat and static solutions have been certainly classified in four dimensions in~\cite{vdb1983}, however, the metric functions and the scalar field are given in terms of the electric potential.
+Results in arbitrary dimensions were presented in \cite{pk1996}, where a spherically symmetric reduction to a two-dimensional dilatonic-gravity theory coupled with a $U(1)$ gauge field was considered.
+However, in the latter work it seems difficult to see explicit forms of all the solutions, which is a requirement for describing their physical properties.

+Actually in the neutral case, the JNW solution, namely the general static and spherically symmetric solution in four dimensions, can be obtained by certain solution-generating methods from the Schwarzschild solution~\cite{Buchdahl1959,AbdolrahimiShoom2010}.
+Similarly, an electrically charged solution found by Penney~\cite{Penney1969} can be obtained by a different solution-generating method~\cite{jrw1969} from the JNW solution~\cite{mm-preparation}.
+However, this does not mean that the Penney solution is the general solution.
+In fact, the general static and spherically symmetric solution is not unique in the charged case.

+In the present paper, we present {\it all} static solutions in a closed form in a more general setup, which includes $(n-2)$-dimensional Einstein spaces as base manifolds in $n(\ge 3)$ arbitrary spacetime dimensions.
+The key point for obtaining this complete classification is the choice of an adequate coordinate system which allows us to integrate the field equations in a direct and transparent way, leading to simple expressions for the solutions.